 Our CEO, Jessica Chen, was recently interviewed by an organization based in Asia.
-One of the questions that came up was, “Why is it so difficult to speak up to a manager or a supervisor?”
-After that question surfaced, many other participants chimed in, stating that this was something they struggled with too.
+One of the communications questions that came up was, “Why is it so difficult to speak up to a manager or a supervisor?”
+After that question surfaced, many other participants chimed in stating this was something they struggled with too.

 Having grown up in a very traditional Asian household, Jessica knew exactly what they meant; the idea of respect for authority and harmony was prevalent in her upbringing as well.
-In her answer to the question, Jessica called on her experience growing up, fluctuating between an eastern and western world.
+Jessica recalled her communications experience fluctuating between an eastern and western world.

 But how do you accomplish that?

-First, you have to take the fear out of speaking up – and you do so by putting yourself in your manager’s or supervisor’s shoes.
-If someone younger than you had a great idea or thought, what would make you receptive to it?
+First, you have to take the fear out of speaking up – and you can do so by putting yourself in your manager’s or supervisor’s shoes.
+If someone less experienced than you had a great idea or thought, what would make you receptive to it?

-The answer lies in your approach.
+The answer often lies in your approach.
 Instead of just saying what’s on your mind, which may be your initial reaction, start with the why: why does your idea benefit your manager or the greater team?
-You should only speak your thoughts after you’ve provided insight as to why they should listen.
+Think about framing your answer with that in mind.

-If you follow this framework, it not only makes your voice a lot less threatening, but also bolsters it by explicitly outlining how your idea benefits others, and just yourself.
+If you follow this framework, it not only makes your voice a lot less threatening, but it also bolsters your credibility because you are showing how your idea benefits others (and not just yourself).

 Another thing to pay attention to: your tone.
-If you’re going to speak up, don’t upspeak.
-Upspeak is when you end your sentence with a higher tone, like you’re asking a question instead of stating a point of view.
+If you’re going to speak up, avoid the ‘upspeak’ or ‘uptalk’.
+Upspeak or uptalk is when you end your sentence with a higher tone, like you’re asking a question instead of stating a point of view.
 Ending your sentence in a higher pitch may make you seem uncertain.
 A better way is to end your sentence with a downward inflection, then ask a question such as, “so what do you think?”

 This topic also ties into our recent article where we go over how to strategically use communications skills to Get What You Want.